-MEMBERS of Wilton and District Band can blow their own trumpets, horns and trombones after they qualified for the National Brass Band Championship finals for the first time.
+MEMBERS of Wilton and District Band can blow their own trumpets, horns and trombones after they qualified for the National Brass Band Championship finals for

 On September 22 the band will travel to the Centuar Arena in Cheltenham where they will compete against 23 others from across the country for the title of National Champions.